fiedorowicz1/llama/README.md

-# LLaMa Repository
+# LLaMA Repository

-Distributed implementation of the LLaMa 3.x model.
+Distributed implementation of the LLaMA 3.x model.
 Optimzied to allow both pipeline and tensor parallel inference execution using PyTorch.

 ```